 “If, instead of seeking approval, you ask, ‘What’s wrong with it?
 How can I make it better?’, you are more likely to get a truthful, critical answer."― Paul Arden, It’s Not How Good You Are, It’s How Good You Want To Be

+People don’t like to criticize.
+They’d rather agree.
 Add in power dynamics such as boss-subordinate or junior-senior.
-Engineering leaders have both working against them.
-On top of that, criticizing an idea requires emotional safety.
+Engineering leaders have both working against them!
+On top of that, criticizing an idea requires emotional safety, which is sometimes in short supply.

-And that feedback is incredibly valuable.
+That challenge is incredibly valuable.
 We want to hear it now from our team.
 Not from a customer or competitor when the product is failing in production.

 Here are three mental models that have helped me think about this question.